cuongbphv/First-NodeJS-Application-Create-Video-Idea/README.md

 - Use mLab as Database-as-a-Service to save my MongoDB

-- USe express-handlebars to build views, user interface
+- Use express-handlebars to build views, user interface

 - Use passport local and express-session to authenticate register or login into application